HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 #### Installation

-- Set the SMBIOS to `iMac12,2` and boot into the installer.
+- Set the SMBIOS to `iMac12,2` and boot Mac OS X Lion installer.

-- Install Mac OS X Lion using normal procedure.
+- Install Mac OS X Lion following normal procedure.

-- The `iMac12,2` SMBIOS needs to be applied during the whole installation process, after the installation finishes, you can go back to `iMac15,1` SMBIOS.
+- The `iMac12,2` SMBIOS needs to be applied during the whole installation process, after the installation, you can go back to `iMac15,1` SMBIOS.

 #### Post-Installation